PaddiM8/elk/docs/getting-started/installation.md

 ln -s /usr/share/elk/elk /usr/bin/elk
 ```

-Elk is now installed and can be accessed in the terminal using the `elk`
+Elk is now installed and can be accessed with the `elk` command.
-command.

 ### Default Shell